 Editorial Photography is the kind of photography we’re most familiar with.
 It is a vital segment of fashion and journalism.

-- What is editorial photography?
+- What is Editorial Photography?

-- How do you become an editorial photographer?
+- How do you become an Editorial Photographer?

 What is Editorial Photography?

 Sometimes this photography niche is used to convey a message or a story on its own without the need to use any text around it.

-What is the difference between Commercial and Editorial Photography?
+Difference between Commercial and Editorial Photography

 It aims towards sharing a message, conveying a story, spreading awareness about a topic/issue, etc.

-Whereas editorial style photography may not be with regards to selling, but would surely be related to sharing a message, a story, or an issue.
+Whereas editorial style photography may not be with regards to selling, but would undoubtedly be related to sharing a message, a story, or an issue.

 1. Know The Story

-Moreover, the core difference between fashion photography and Editorial photography is the aim of telling a story through an image.
+Moreover, the core difference between fashion photography and editorial portrait photography is the aim of telling a story through an image.

 2. Communicate with the Model

 This would allow both you and the model to know what you are trying to project through the following shoot and how you are planning to move forward with the shoot.

 3. Have a Liquid Concept

-Let us be very clear that knowing the story, having a concept, and sticking to it are all three different things.
+Let us be clear that knowing the story, having a concept, and sticking to it are all three different things.

-Not only would it give you a preference over other editorial photographers but would also make you a preferred choice for all future projects.
+Not only would it give you a preference over other editorial photographers, but it would also make you a preferred choice for all future projects.

 Editors like photographers who are quick on their feet and can get them the best work even with closet deadlines.
 This doesn’t mean that you need to drop off your pre-committed work.

 4. Prepare your Location

 If you are shooting indoors, setting up the lighting, playing with the shadows, and having sample shoots ready would be your preferred step here.

-If you are a beginner, we suggest you start indoors with studio photography where factors are in your control, learn editorial photography and then gradually step outdoors.
+If you are a beginner, we suggest you start indoors with studio photography where factors are in your control, learn editorial style photography and then gradually step outdoors.

 5. Brief your Team

-Unlike product photography where just you can carry forward with the requirement, fashion photography and portrait photography for an editor would require you to brief your team.
+Unlike product photography, where just you can carry forward with the requirement, fashion photography and portrait photography for an editor would require you to brief your team.

 6. Be open to Suggestions

-You may not always be right or sometimes your teammate may come up with a better idea than yours.
+You may not always be correct, or sometimes your teammate may come up with a better idea than yours.

-Even if you can’t, tell them the reason due to which the idea couldn’t be carried out and how it can be used in different scenarios.
+Even if you can’t, tell them why the idea couldn’t be carried out and how it can be used in different scenarios.

 7. Experiment with your Props

-Instead, if your prop can make it easy for the viewer to understand what you are trying to say, using the props can turn out to be really commendable.
+Instead, if your prop can make it easy for the viewer to understand what you are trying to say, using the props can be commendable.

-In addition, if you are using props, you can even use them in unconventional manners in order to attract the viewer.
-In order to make sure you get the best use of the props, we suggest you experiment with them and get sample shots to show to the editor.
+To ensure you get the best use of the props, we suggest you experiment with them and get sample shots to show to the editor.

 8. Learn Compositions

 Composition techniques are one of the most crucial factors that can make or break your photography career.

-In editorial photography, you need to make sure that the story is clearly outspoken and doesn’t need any external text to speak for it.
+In editorial photography, you need to make sure that the story is outspoken and doesn’t need any external text to speak for it.

 To start with, here are the 24 best composition techniques that you must learn.